-Another local market specialises in farm produce.
-This is where local farmers bring carts filled with vegetables and fruit and where local Sri Lankans make their daily purchases.
-The market is a haven for fruit and vegetable lovers and you’ll find interesting South Asian vegetables like ochre, Sri Lankan eggplant, drumstick, snake gourd and banana blossom.
+A local market in Galle specialises in farm produce where local farmers bring carts brimming with vegetables and fruit, where local Sri Lankans make their daily purchases.
+The market is a haven for fruit and vegetable lovers, and you will find interesting South Asian vegetables like ochre, Sri Lankan eggplant, drumstick, snake gourd and banana blossom to taste.